solitone/josm_strava_cookies/README.md

 # josm_strava_cookies
 Utility for setting Strava cookies in JOSM preferences.
 This allows to get high-resolution [Strava Heatmaps](https://www.strava.com/heatmap) as an overlay in JOSM.
+Permission has been granted by Strava, see https://wiki.openstreetmap.org/wiki/Strava and https://wiki.openstreetmap.org/wiki/Permissions/Strava

 ## Requirements
 This tool relies on Python 3, which comes pre-installed on